roachb/nustar-blanksky/README.md

 - Updated affiliations and acknowledgements
 - Added "complementary" to legend of Fig. 6 to emphasize that our present results are complementary to previous NuSTAR constraints
 - Minor fixes/corrections to body text, conclusions unchanged
+- This is the version submitted to PRD

 ## Contents: